 What happens to unused FSA funds (2022)? - BuyFSA

-What happens to unused FSA funds (2023)?
+What happens to unused FSA funds in 2024?

 If you have a Flexible Spending Account (FSA), you’re probably familiar with the term, “Use it or lose it.”
 The phrase is indicative of how FSA funds expire at the end of a 12-month plan year.
 The end-of-year Flexible Spending deadline means FSA-holders should check their FSA balances for remaining funds that that may be forfeited on the December 31st FSA deadline.